No To Kitchens

 He leads you into a cave, which dodgy-looking entrance you´d managed to avoid up until now.
 Why would a millionaire want to- Ah, that´s why.

 Low-level lighting sweeps past the brick-stone bar.
 Lounge music tickles the beautiful guests, half hiding in each other´s shadows, as if preparing for the semi-darkness in which they will shag each other in eloquent fashion five hours from now.
 Possibly on his unsuspecting wife´s satin pillowcase next to her Chiwawa´s spare leash.
 Classy cocktails are supported by anorexic-thin glass stems, fragile like the bank accounts of the female clientele.
 Bejewelled hands are holding them.
 Women with perfectly groomed toenails inside expensive footwear tip their eating-disorder chins back at appropriate moments, revealing edible, swan-like necks.
-They understand the unwritten code, secret and sacred like a treasure hunt´s map: it´s vital to let Mr Chaperone believe he really is charming and entertaining
+They understand the unwritten code, secret and sacred like a treasure hunt´s map: it´s vital to let Mr Chaperone believe he really is charming and entertaining.

 "This is where I sometimes go if I want to escape the confines of my tiny shack," your friend says.
 You know he´s referring to his grand villa that can easily house fifteen African families and their cattle.